jamessimeao/VulkanTutorial/README.md

-Vulkan tutorial from Alexander Overvoorde.
+My implementation of the Vulkan tutorial from Alexander Overvoorde.
 I'm using this tutorial to learn deeper about computer graphics.
 I may use Vulkan in the future for some computer graphics or computer vision projects.

 At this point, I can draw a triangle in Vulkan and have a vertex buffer: